Celebrate this suburb's history and creative community in the sunshine as the inner-city blooms with one of its largest spring festivals

 On the arts agenda, you can expect to meet 30 mayors of Sydney in portrait form by artist Tim Andrew, encounter evolving installation work and see the first Microflix Festival, which will feature 30 short animated creations projected next to the Shakespeare Hotel every evening from September 13-23.
 There’s also performance artists leading tours with creative flair and an interactive artworks to get involved with throughout the Spring into Surry Hills initiative and at the main festival event.

-Entry is by donation and all funds raised on the day go to towards the community programs of the Surry Hills Neighbourhood Centre.
+Entry to the festival is by donation and all proceeds from the day go to community programs run by the Surry Hills Neighbourhood Centre.